ON THIS PAGE: You will learn about the different types of treatments doctors use for people with penile cancer. Use the menu to see other pages.

 Methotrexate (multiple brand names)

 Not all of these drugs are readily available for people with penile cancer.
 They may only be available as part of a clinical trial.
 Because penile cancer is uncommon, there have been fewer studies of chemotherapy and other drugs for penile cancer than there are for more common cancers.
 As a result, there is no strong evidence that chemotherapy for penile cancer helps patients live longer or improves their quality of life.
 Therefore, the decision to use systemic chemotherapy for penile cancer is not simple.
 When chemotherapy is used, there is general agreement among cancer specialists that drug combinations that include cisplatin and involve 2 or 3 drugs work better than a single drug, but this has not been proven in clinical trials.
-Other combinations being studied include cisplatin, ifosfamide, and paclitaxel and cisplatin, fluorouracil, and either paclitaxel or docetaxel.
+The 2 most commonly used combinations are cisplatin, ifosfamide, and paclitaxel and cisplatin plus fluorouracil.
+Other combinations still being studied include cisplatin and fluorouracil with either paclitaxel or docetaxel.
+Talk with your health care team about the individual drugs in the treatment plan that is recommended for you.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, mouth sores, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away after treatment is finished.
 However, some side effects can be permanent or show up in the future; these are called late effects.
 For instance, chemotherapy may increase the risk of cardiovascular disease and of other cancers, called secondary cancers, in the future.